VY Canis Majoris

 Figure 4.
 Jets of molecules, indicated by red and blue arrows, flow from VY Canis Majoris photographed by the Hubble Space Telescope.
 The blue arrow (lower right) shows the slight deviation of the "squirt" flow from the direction towards us.
 The curved nebulous tail (CNT) and red arrow (upper right) show the fan of material flowing away from us and to the side.
 The white arrows and transparent circle show the general spherical flow of matter outward.
 Credit: UA Steward Observatory.

 VY Canis Majoris is a red hypergiant star that is one of the largest and most luminous known stars in the Milky Way Galaxy.
-It is an irregular pulsating variable, lies about 5,000 light-years away in the constellation Canis Major.
+It is an irregular pulsating variable and lies about 5,000 light-years away in the constellation Canis Major.

-Although VY Can is about half a million times as luminous as the Sun, much of its visible light is absorbed by a large, asymmetric cloud of dust particles that has been ejected from the star in various outbursts over the past 1,000 years or so.
+Although VY Can is about half a million times as luminous as the Sun, much of its visible light is absorbed by a large, asymmetric cloud of dust particles, about 300 billion km across, which has been ejected from the star in various outbursts over the past 1,000 years or so.
 The infrared emission from this dust cloud makes VY Can one of the brightest objects in the sky at wavelengths of 5–20 microns.

 |5,000 light-years (1,500 pc)